SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query fetches employee number based on manager name that sending and then compare this employee number which cames with managerId of employees and then show employees information under this manager.`
+##### :pencil2: `This query fetches employee number based on manager name that sending and then comparing this employee number which cames with managerId of employees and then show employees information under this manager.`

 ###### Code :computer: